 They advertise that their seats are frequently wider than other airlines and that there is additional legroom; however, their policy requires passengers to purchase a second seat if they cannot lower the armrest.
 There is no refund if the flight is not full.

-Their policy is to require passengers to fit within one seat with the seat belt buckled using up to one seatbelt extender.
+Their policy is to require passengers to fit within one seat with the seat belt buckled using up to one seatbelt extender, either the seatbelt provided by the flight attendant or a seatbelt extender that you bring with you.
 If this is not possible, they encourage the customer of size to purchase a refundable second seat at the lowest fair available.
 They can request a refund after the flight.
 Here’s how it works: Customers of size who cannot sit in a 17″ wide seat without lifting the armrest can purchase a refundable second seat.
 They must see a Customer Service Agent when they check in to obtain an Extra Seat Boarding document as well as the documents which will be required for their refund (a Reserved Seat Document and a Refund Advice Slip) for the additional seat(s) purchased.
 Customers with an Extra Seat Boarding document can preboard or board with all other passengers.

 Alaska Airlines’ policy is to require passengers to purchase an additional seat before boarding if they cannot comfortably fit within one seat (17″ for coach and 21″ for first class) with armrests in the down position.
 If the need for the second seat is discovered after the customer has boarded, the customer will have to leave the plane and book two seats on the next available flight.
 Customers will be eligible for a refund after the flight if there was a open seat available on the flight.
 Seatbelt length is about 46 inches; but, if available from the flight attendant, a seatbelt extender will add 25 inches to the length.